FactoryOptic/documentation/content/en/docs/help/troubleshooting.md

 ## Network Issues

-Syncro-Link can operate on any network, with our without a router.
+SYNCRO-LINK can operate on any network, with our without a router.
 DHCP is supported, but STATIC is recommended.